Lately, there has been a lot of noise made about people constantly, obstinately working their mobile: in traffic, on the bus, on the tube...

 As a member of this learning community, you will be guided by native speakers toward proper pronunciation of words and how to say frequently used phrases.

 You can challenge your language acquisition by taking quizzes, built right into the app!

 Even better: the software developers have recently added a progress bar so that you can track your learning and gain a fluency score.

 And, as you learn new language, you can help others learn your native language because Busuu works as a language exchange platform!

 You would have to pay for more in-depth lessons once you've mastered the language instruction that is available for free.

-For some reason, downloaded lessons have trouble staying downloaded.
+For some reason, downloaded French lessons online have trouble staying downloaded.
 Some users even report that the app is not available for use offline.